balazs-keszthelyi-technolynx/bootgen.github.io/src/guide/customization-options.md

 ## Irregular Plural Nouns

-Sometimes we need to use [irregular plural nouns](https://www.grammarly.com/blog/irregular-plural-nouns/) as class name.
+Sometimes we need to use an [irregular plural noun](https://www.grammarly.com/blog/irregular-plural-nouns/) as class name.
 You might for example have a class named `LogEntry`.
 You can specify the plural form of the name the following way:

 ```csharp
 [PluralName("LogEntries")]